(From left to right)

 journalist Chris Welch.
 Expertly remastered superb sound."

 I have this CD.
 I read text from the booklet.
 I found error in this text.
 Gordon Reed was Rainbows' drummer, not P.Wilkinson.
-If you want know
+If you

 more, please see my page about Rainbows.